Resolving Sophos SD-RED 20 internet connectivity problems

 Common causes inside the firewall:

-• No outbound firewall rule for the LAN to internet.
+• No outbound firewall rule for LAN to internet

-A misapplied rule can appear to give the device connectivity while blocking traffic.
+A bad rule can make the device look healthy while blocking traffic underneath it.

 Testing static IP configuration